-Each of the sections in the 3 levels has an assessment or quiz at the end that helps you practice what you have just learnt.
+Each of the sections in the 3 levels has an assessment or quiz at the end that helps you practice what you have just learned.
 These tests are in the form of listening, writing and speaking skills that are tested through their proprietary technology.

 If you like Rocket French, you can choose to buy the lesson pack you want.
 I will speak more about what each of these packs contains later on in detail.
 But for now, to choose a pack wisely, try using the free trial lessons to the fullest and skipping to the tests to see if you already know what they are teaching.

 This feature is available in the free trial too, so be sure to check it out and make an informed decision about which lesson level to choose.

 You will also have a sidebar that indicates your progress.
 The progress bar indicates three things – Your daily goal (and how much of that you have accomplished), Your rank according to points in the last 24 hours, and streak for the number of days you have continuously used the website.

 Now to see how these lessons are structured.

 You can check your pronunciation as the phrases are repeated multiple times.
 During the lesson, the speakers will engage in conversation while teaching you the meanings and giving you other bits of information that may come in handy.

 One thing I felt was that the lesson was a bit repetitive and monotonous asking us to repeat the same phrase over and over again.
-But this might be because I can already speak French and thus got tired of it.
+But this might be partly because I can already speak French and thus got tired of it quickly.
 It might be a great feature for slightly slower learners.

 However, if you are an amateur and not a complete beginner, I suggest you skip to the part labeled “The Conversation”.
 This is the whole conversation in French which will be taught to you in the lesson.
 If you can understand everything, then I suggest you skip the audio lesson completely.